akeem-s/to_do_react_redux/README.md

-#### This is a basic To Do app built using React, Redux, ES6, JSX, Webpack.
+#### This is a basic clone of the Wunderlist To Do app.
+It was built using React, Redux, ES6, JSX, Webpack.

 ![Screenshot](screenshot.png)